 Sales-type Reagent Rental Programs.
 Our reagent rental programs that effectively transfer control of instruments to our customers are classified as sales-type leases and we recognize instrument revenue and cost in advance of billing the customer, at the time of installation and customer acceptance.
-Our right to future consideration related to instrument revenue is recorded as a lease receivable within other current and long-term assets, and is transferred to accounts receivable when customers are billed for future products and services over the term of the contract.
-As a result of new placements under reagent rental programs, our lease receivable assets were \$7.2 million at December 31, 2019.
-The impacts of discounting and unearned income at December 31, 2019, were not material.
-Profit and loss recognized at the commencement date and interest income during the year ended December 31, 2019, were not material.
+Our right to future consideration related to instrument revenue is recorded as a lease receivable within other current and long-term assets, and is transferred to accounts receivable when customers are billed for products and services over the term of the contract.
+On December 31, 2019, our lease receivable assets were \$7.2 million, of which approximately \$1.4 million was reclassified to accounts receivable when customers were billed for related products and services during the year ended December 31, 2020.
+Furthermore, as a result of new placements under sales-type reagent rental programs, net of subsequent amounts reclassified to accounts receivable, and allowances established for credit losses, our lease receivable assets were \$11.1 million at December 31, 2020.
+The impacts of discounting and unearned income at December 31, 2020, were not material.
+Profit and loss recognized at the commencement date and interest income during the year ended December 31, 2020, were not material.
 We monitor customer purchases over the term of their agreement to assess the realizability of our lease receivable assets.
-Impairments during the year ended December 31, 2019, were not material.
+Impairments during the year ended December 31, 2020, were not material.

 Operating-type Reagent Rental Programs.
 Our reagent rental programs that do not effectively transfer control of instruments to our customers are classified as operating leases and we recognize instrument revenue and costs ratably over the term of the agreement.
 The cost of the instrument is capitalized within property and equipment.
-See "Note 8.
-Property and Equipment, Net," for amounts transferred from inventory to property and equipment.

-We estimate future revenue to be recognized related to our reagent rental programs of approximately \$31.6 million, of which approximately 39%, 29%, 18%, 8%, and 6% are expected to be recognized during 2020, 2021, 2022, 2023, and thereafter, respectively.
+We estimate future revenue to be recognized related to our reagent rental programs of approximately \$24.8 million, of which approximately 41%, 27%, 16%, 9%, and 7% are expected to be recognized during 2021, 2022, 2023, 2024, and thereafter, respectively.
 These future revenues relate to performance obligations not yet satisfied for which customers have committed to future purchases, net of any expected price adjustments, and as a result, may be lower than stated contractual commitments by our customers.

 Other Customer Incentive Programs.
 Certain agreements with customers include discounts or rebates on the sale of products and services applied retrospectively, such as volume rebates achieved by purchasing a specified purchase threshold of goods and services.
 We account for these discounts as variable consideration and estimate the likelihood of a customer meeting the threshold in order to determine the transaction price using the most predictive approach.
 We typically use the most-likely-amount method, for incentives that are offered to individual customers, and the expected-value method, for programs that are offered to a broad group of customers.
-Revenue adjustments that relate to performance obligations satisfied in prior periods during the years ended December 31, 2019 and 2018, were not material.
+Revenue adjustments that relate to performance obligations satisfied in prior periods during the years ended December 31, 2020 and 2019, were not material.
 Refund obligations related to customer incentive programs are recorded in accrued liabilities for the actual issuance of incentives, incentives earned but not yet issued and estimates of incentives to be earned in the future.